seqeralabs/nf-training-intro/docs/part1-cli.md

 Now let's run the `classify.py` script on a single dog pic called [`rain-ready.png`](../activity/cli/data/rain-ready.png) and see which classifier CLIP assigns to it!

 ```
-$ classify.py --image data/rain-ready.png --labels 'cat,dog,cute_dog'
+$ classify.py --image data/rain-ready.png --labels 'animal,cat,ugly_dog,cute_dog'
 dog
 ```

 This should return a text output onto the command-line telling you which of the input labels was most likely to apply to the picture we specified as input.
-In this case, the critter was a `'dog'`!
-We are not limited to the labels we used above, for example, you can also specify `'cat,dog,zebra,crocodile'`, or any other set of labels.
+In this case, the critter was a `cute_dog'`!
+We are not limited to the labels we used above, for example, you can also specify `--labels 'cat,dog,zebra,crocodile'`, or any other set of comma-separated labels.

 For simplicity, let's use the same labels, classify each of the 8 images individually and then copy them into a folder based on the classification: